philchalmers/York_Thesis_LyX/README.md

   a text editor but a dedicated `.bib` manager is much nicer.
 - If you installed [Jabref](http://jabref.sourceforge.net/) when installing LyX, it has support to push references directly to LyX, and is overall a good reference manager
+- Install [R](http://www.r-project.org/) and the `'knitr'` package.
+This is only required if you want to integrate LyX with R to evaluate R code within your document

 ### Configuration: